YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Do not scratch the donor area with nails.
 Do not test the recipient area to see whether grafts are fixed.
 Do not use a strong massage just because the skin feels tight.
 Early recovery rewards gentle consistency more than improvisation.

 If pain relief is needed, use the medication plan you were given or ask before adding something new.
-Painkillers after hair transplant can affect bleeding risk or interact with medical history, so the medicine choice matters.
+Painkillers after hair transplant can affect bleeding risk or interact with your medical history, so the medicine choice matters.

 Be conservative in the first days.
-A tight scalp can make patients want to massage, stretch the skin, apply oils, or use cooling products.
+A tight scalp can make you want to massage, stretch the skin, apply oils, or use cooling products.
 Some of those steps may be allowed later, but early graft protection comes first.

 Clinical support card explaining how to ease scalp tightness after FUE without pressure massage graft testing or unapproved products

-Mild tightness should be managed gently; pressure, massage, or new products should wait for clinic guidance.
+Mild tightness should be managed gently.
+Pressure, massage, or new products should wait for clinic guidance.

 High graft numbers should never be treated as a trophy.
 The donor area has limits.
 A measured extraction plan spreads the work, respects safe donor boundaries, protects future sessions, and avoids taking hair just because it can be removed that day.

-Some patients connect tightness with the number of grafts and ask whether pain increases with graft count.
+Some people connect tightness with the number of grafts and ask whether pain increases with graft count.
 There is a real relationship between procedure size and tissue demand, but the feeling also depends on punch size, spacing, anesthesia, individual healing, skin sensitivity, sleep position, and anxiety.
 That same distinction sits behind hair transplant pain and graft count.

 Then I compare the symptom with the operation.
 A small FUE session with severe new donor pain is different from a large session with mild pulling that is slowly improving.
 A tight forehead with swelling moving downward is different from a hot donor patch with discharge.
-A numb heavy scalp is different from sharp pain that wakes the patient every night.
+A numb heavy scalp is different from sharp pain that wakes you every night.